lfn3/pysnaptest/README.md

 ## Examples

 To help you get started, we’ve included a collection of examples in the `examples` folder.
-These examples demonstrate how to use `pysnaptest` in toy projects and cover common use cases like snapshotting strings, JSON, and other data structures.
+These examples demonstrate how to use `pysnaptest` in projects and cover common use cases like snapshotting strings, JSON, and other data structures.

 To try them out: